Your Shopping Cart

 5. Cover tattoos and piercings: If you have visible tattoos or body piercings, try to cover or minimize them.
 Remove any facial piercings and cover tattoos with clothing or makeup, if possible.
 The goal is to present a professional and respectful image.

 6. Dress for the occasion: Consider the type of court hearing and dress accordingly.
 For more formal proceedings, such as trials or appeals, it's essential to dress even more conservatively.
-For less formal proceedings, such as administrative hearings, you may have some flexibility but still aim for a professional appearance.
+For less formal proceedings, such as administrative hearings or even for a traffic ticket, you may have some flexibility but still aim for a professional appearance.

 7. Dress comfortably: While it's important to dress professionally, also prioritize comfort.
 Court hearings can be lengthy, and you'll want to be able to sit and move comfortably without distraction.

 Remember that these tips are general guidelines and may vary depending on the specific jurisdiction and court rules.
-If you have any doubts about what is appropriate to wear, it's always a good idea to consult with your attorney or check the court's dress code policy in advance.
+If you have any doubts about what is appropriate to wear for your court date, it's always a good idea to consult with your attorney or check the court's dress code policy in advance.

 Though we usually think of the people going on trial when needing to dress up, as a possible juror, you still wield a heavy task of listening to the case and help determine the outcome.
 There can also be some stress on your shoulders, but knowing how to dress should not be one of them.

-You have a bit more leeway than both the lawyers and the people on trial when it comes to your dress code.
+You have a bit more leeway than both the lawyers and the people on trial when it comes to dress codes.
 I recommend that you still conduct yourself professionally, but dress comfortably, you may be there a while.

 For women, a blouse with a blazer or cardigan on top, some dress pants, and professional dress shoes should do the trick.
 For men, button-down or button up shirts and pants such as chinos or dress pants will work.
 Always leave the flip flops or sandals at home.
 Here is a full guide on what to wear to jury duty as a juror.
 If it is something you would wear for a luncheon or an educational conference, then it should still be adequate enough for a seat as a juror.

 Court day is a big day and not exactly everyone's cup of tea.
 Make a good first impression and present yourself with confidence whether you are facing the judge or listening to the case as a civilian.
-You should ultimately go for a business formal look, but you do not need to stick with the conventional white and black suit.
+You should ultimately go for a business formal or business casual dress code (no T-shirts or bare legs), but you do not need to stick with the conventional white and black suit.
+After all, impressions matter.

 Wear safe colors, fitted clothing, and some accessories here and there to stand out from the crowd.
 Wear clothes that are comfortable and be confident.